Concurrency in Go

 Let's try to gradually increase the number of cores available to the program:

-runtime.GOMAXPROCS(2) // Max number of CPU cores to use
+runtime.GOMAXPROCS(2) // Max number of goroutines to run at once

 runtime.GOMAXPROCS(3)